 Answer: Scripture is silent regarding when Peter died.
 It also does not directly tell us the precise manner of how it occurred.
 Only one Biblical verse hints at the possible circumstances of his demise.

-One can be assured, however, that when Peter died he had the faith and conviction to do so as a Christian.
+One can be assured, however, that when Peter perished he had the faith and conviction to do so as a Christian.
 This he was not able to do when Christ was alive (see Matthew 26).
 Most of what is stated regarding the end of his life is based on tradition and speculation.
 The belief of many Biblical commentaries, and Christians in general, is that he was put to death through being crucified, upside-down, in Rome.

 "Among many other saints, the blessed apostle Peter was condemned to death, and crucified, as some do write, at Rome . . ."
 (Foxe's Book of Martyrs).